PrefectHQ/prefect/docs/concepts/tasks.md

     state = future.get_state()
 ```

-You can also explicitly wait for a task to complete by using the [`wait()`](/api-ref/prefect/futures/#prefect.futures.PrefectFuture.wait) method and retrieve the task's result:
+You can also wait for a task to complete by using the [`wait()`](/api-ref/prefect/futures/#prefect.futures.PrefectFuture.wait) method and retrieve the task's result:

 ```python
 @flow